GaryHughes/GettingAndCleaningData/README.md

 This data is a collection of physical activity of several subjects collected via smartphones.
 The specifics of this file are described in detail  [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 The source data contains two sets of data, train, and test, the **run_analysis.R** script will merge these data sets.
-It will then extract only the mean and std measurements and calculate averages of these values for each subject and activity.
+It will then extract only the mean and standard deviation measurements and calculate averages of these values for each subject and activity.
 The resultant data set will be written to a file called **tidy.txt** in the same directory as **run_analysis.R**.

 ## Instructions